weaver/node-mail/README.md

 ## Installation ##

 Node Mail has no third-party dependencies.
-Download the library and add `mail` to a folder in your `NODE_PATH`.
+To install, you can `npm install mail` or download the library and add `mail` to a folder in your `NODE_PATH`.

 ## Sending Mail ##